dmurfet/dmurfet.github.io/index.markdown

 In semester two of 2019 we ran a seminar on reasoning in the context of **deep reinforcement learning** with an aim to understand AlphaGo and related breakthroughs, such as AlphaStar.
 Along the way we looked at deep learning more generally.
 Some relevant background information:

-* [Deep learning in Australia](https://gist.github.com/dmurfet/072e8503368acdccf32b641f1e800e99) a very rough list of researchers in this area.

 * [An introduction to deep reinforcement learning](https://arxiv.org/pdf/1811.12560.pdf).

 * [AlphaGo documentary](https://www.imdb.com/title/tt6700846/) on NetFlix.